rmclarklab/AWD/README.md

 ```
 ./master_script.sh
 ```
-If the permission is denied, then make the script executable using command line.
+If the permission is denied, make the script executable.
 ```
 chmod a+x master_script.sh
 ```